 Prior to this offering, there has not been a public market for our Ordinary Shares.
 We plan to apply for the listing of our Ordinary Shares on the Nasdaq Capital Market.
 However, an active public market for our Ordinary Shares may not develop or be sustained after the offering, in which case the market price and liquidity of our Ordinary Shares will be materially and adversely affected.
+Our Ordinary Shares will not be listed on any exchange or quoted for trading on any over-the-counter system.

 We are offering our Ordinary Shares on a best efforts basis and may be unable to sell any shares.
 Because this is a best efforts offering, there is a possibility that we may not be able to sell the minimum offering amount of Ordinary Shares.
-In the event that we do not raise the minimum offering amount of Ordinary Shares prior to [•], 2019, all funds raised will be promptly returned to the investors, without interest or deduction.
+In the event that we do not raise the minimum offering amount of Ordinary Shares prior to [•], 2018, all funds raised will be promptly returned to the investors, without interest or deduction.
 If we successfully raise the minimum offering amount of Ordinary Shares, we will be able to execute our business plan as described.